Capturing RISC-V Instruction Traces with TracerV

 instructions into the code they wish to profile, to enable more fine-grained

 The human readable trace output format looks like so:

 This simply writes the 512 bits received from the FPGA each cycle to the output file in binary.
-Each 512-bit chunk is stored little-endian, that is, the first 64-bits stores the address and valid bits of core 0 in little-endian, the next 64-bits stores the address and valid bits of core 1 in little-endian, and so on, until the final 64-bit value in the 512-bit value, which stores the cycle number in little-endian.
+Each 512-bit chunk is stored little-endian.
+The lowermost 64 bits stores the cycle, the second 64-bits stores the address and valid bits of committed instruction 0 in little-endian, the next 64-bits stores the address and valid bits of committed instruction 1 in little-endian, and so on, up to a maximum of 7 instructions.

 There are currently a few restrictions / manual tweaks that are required when using TracerV under certain conditions:

 TracerV by default outputs only instruction address and a valid bit and assumes that the combination of these fits within 64 bits.
 Changing this requires modifying